ankitects/anki-manual/src/deck-options.md

 deletions) will be delayed until the next day.

 # Display Order
-Each deck and subdeck may have its own options.
-Anki will
+Even if each deck and subdeck may have its own options, Anki will use the display order options from the deck you select to study, and not any subdecks it may have.

 ### New card gather priority
-Controls how Anki gather cards from eaach subdeck:
+Controls how Anki gathers cards from each subdeck:
 - **Deck:** gather cards from each subdeck in order, and stops when the limit of the selected deck has been exceeded.
 This is faster, and allows you to priorize subdecks that are closer to the top.